avaus/bigdata-cluster/README.md

 #### Add recipe from cookbook to Chef role

 Next to make the Chef run something from given cookbook, you need to add recipe to some Chef role.
-For example `my-cookbook` contains `my-recipe` -recipe and you want to run it in `data-master` -machines.
+For example `my-cookbook` contains `my-recipe` -recipe and we wan't to run it in `data-master` -machines.

 Add recipe to `provision/roles/data-master` -file